 Next up…the winner of the 2017 Deplorables Award

-August 2021 Update — we aren’t just “outing” the worst.
-Instead we are claiming to be the best: The reward now applies to any behavior-change vendor — diabetes, wellness etc. — vs. Quizzify.
-You get $3 million is yours is found by the 5 judges (and remember, we only appoint one!) to be better than Quizzify.
+2021 Update — we aren’t just “outing” the worst.
+Instead we are claiming to be the best: The reward now applies to any behavior-change vendor — diabetes, wellness etc. — vs. Quizzify. $3 million is yours if found by the 5 judges (and remember, we only appoint one!) to be more cost-effective than Quizzify.

-Almost any behavior-change vendor is eligible to claim the reward.
+Almost any behavior-change vendor (e.g., Virgin Pulse, Bravo, Accolade, Livongo) is eligible to claim the reward.
 A “behavior change” vendor would be one whose value depends on employees doing something voluntarily or with an incentive/penalty, paid via an admin fee.
 Eligible categories include wellness, diabetes, weight loss, mental health, sleep, coaching, EAPs, “challenges” programs, fitness, nutrition, navigation, patient-centered medical homes, and price-shopping companies.

 We say “almost any” because behavior change vendors that we work with are ineligible because we help them dramatically increase engagement.
 For instance, Sera Prognostics enhances its guarantee if Quizzify is also used, and we enhance ours.

 If indeed a vendor considers itself to be a behavior change company and Quizzify looks at it and says, no, this is not behavior change, the vendor may announce that Quizzify rejected their application.
 The vendor may then apply to the Validation Institute to arbitrate whether it is a behavior change company or not.
 If it wins, Quizzify agrees to pay for its validation.